Laxmitej-Manchikanti/BlinkIt-Grocery-Sales-Analysis/README.md

-This project analyzes grocery sales data from BlinkIT to uncover key trends, optimize inventory, and enhance decision-making.
+This project analyzes grocery sales data containing 8500 rows of data from BlinkIT to uncover key trends, optimize inventory, and enhance decision-making.
 Using Power BI, Excel, and Python, we explore sales performance, product demand, and customer behavior through interactive dashboards and data-driven insights.

 📊 Key Features
 ✅ Sales Performance Analysis – Track revenue trends, top-selling products, and seasonal demand.